Fitness Approximation through Machine Learning: Problems

 Due to the slippery characteristics exhibited by the frozen lake, the agent might move in a perpendicular direction to the intended direction.
 For instance, suppose the agent attempts to move right, after which the agent has an equal probability of $\frac{1}{3}$ to move either right, up, or down.
 This adds a stochastic element to the environment and introduces a dynamic element to the agent's navigation.

 For consistency and comparison, all simulations will run on the 8x8 map presented in \autoref{fig:problems}.
 In this map, the \href{https://gymnasium.farama.org/environments/toy_text/frozen_lake/}{Frozen Lake environment} represents a state as a number between $0$ and $63$.
 There are four possible actions in each state: move left, move right, move up, or move down.
 Our GA thus represents a Frozen Lake agent as an integer vector with a cell for each frozen tile on the map, except for the end-goal state (since no action can be taken from that state).
 Similarly to Blackjack, each cell dictates the action being taken when in that state.
-Since there are 53 frozen tiles excluding the end-goal, the size of the search space is $4^{53}$.
-The fitness function is defined as the percentage of wins out of 2000 simulated games.
+Since there are 53 frozen tiles excluding the end-goal, the size of the search space is $4^{53}=2^{106}$.
+The fitness function is defined as the percentage of wins out of 2000 simulated games (the same number of games as in the \href{https://gymnasium.farama.org/tutorials/training_agents/FrozenLake_tuto/}{Gymnasium Frozen Lake Tutorial}).
 Again, we will list non-normalized fitness scores.